Street to Wells Back to Somerset Way index Cheddar to Temple Cloud

 Wookey Hole village is pleasant, though tiny.
 It's dominated, of course, by the major tourist attraction on its doorstep - Wookey Hole cave, which is well worth a visit and for which you should set aside a couple of hours.

 Wookey Hole was originally a natural limestone cave, and there is evidence of early habitation as well as legends of witchcraft and paganism.
 Explorers began tackling the caves in the 1930s and the system is now known to be one of the most extensive in Britain.
 Some passages within the section open to the public have been artificially made or enlarged, but a tour of the caves is a fascinating interlude.
-Remember to buy a ticket at the visitor centre at the car park, before walking up the short wooded valley to the cave entrance.
-The cave exit routes you into a building complex containing a museum of gaming machines, a mirror maze and the Wookey paper mill.
+Remember to buy a ticket at the visitor centre at the car park before walking up the short wooded valley to the cave entrance.
+The cave exit routes you into a building complex containing a museum of gaming machines, a mirror maze and the Wookey Hole paper mill.
 Whether or not you visit the caves, you can make use of the cafeteria and toilet block adjacent to the car park.

 Wookey Hole website

-From Wookey Hole walk along the main road out of the village to the west.
-Some 300m further on you come to the entrance to Ebor Gorge off to the right.
-There's a campsite opposite.
-Ebor Gorge is a small but very picturesque incursion into the line of the Mendip scarp.
+Some 300m further on you come to the entrance to Ebbor Gorge off to the right.
+Ebbor Gorge is a small but very picturesque incursion into the line of the Mendip scarp.
 It is wooded, and the lower reaches of lush meadow grass lead fairly quickly to the gorge proper, a steep walled limestone ravine.
-The map is a little vague as to the line of the footpath, showing the West Mendip Way climbing the slopes to the right of the gorge.
-The best advice here is to ignore the route shown on the map and follow your nose.
-Eventually the path emerges from the tree cover near the head of the gorge.
-Follow it past Higher Pitts Farm and then join the straight green lane of Dursdon Drove, heading west-northwest.

 Priddy